 - Patients do not need to wear masks at home. - Do not give patients respirators (N-95 or higher). - Give patients regular surgical-type masks and advise them to wear them at medical appointments until they are no longer infectious.

-For more information on the criteria for noninfectiousness, see the "Determining Noninfectiousness" topic in this section.
-Also see table 2: Using Masks and Respirators has been ruled out (the window period).
-The "window period" is considered 8-10 weeks after the last exposure.
+For more information on the criteria for non-infectiousness, see the "Determining Noninfectiousness" topic in this chapter, page 2.13.
+Also see table 2: Using Masks and Respirators, page 2.9.

 Healthcare Worker: Respirator